-For those of us in the northern hemisphere, spring has arrived, and that means Newroz (or Nowrūz, derived from Persian meaning “[the] new day” or “new sun”), a spring festival of Zoroastrian origin that has been celebrated for over 3,000 years.
+For those of us in the northern hemisphere, spring has arrived, and that means Newroz (or Nowrūz derived from Persian meaning “new day” or “new sun”), a spring festival of Zoroastrian origin that has been celebrated for over 3,000 years.

-Walking among the Cherry Blossoms and mating songbirds, there are few arrivals that I welcome more than the grand entrance of spring.
-My 16-month-old son Caleb could not agree more!
+Walking among the budding Cherry Blossoms and mating songbirds, there are few arrivals that I welcome more than the grand entrance of spring.
+My young son Caleb could not agree more!
 Indeed, the occasion has excited the hearts of humankind for as long as recorded memory.

 According to Wikipedia, the Shahnameh, an epic poem by the Persian poet Ferdowsi that covers the history of Iran and related societies from the creation of the world to the advent of Islam, “dates Newroz as far back as the reign of Jamshid, who in Zoroastrian texts saved mankind from a killer winter that was destined to kill every living creature.”